shihengcan/shihengcan.github.io/README.md

 ###  Biography

 Hengcan Shi is an Associate Professor at *the College of Electrical and Information Engineering*, *Hunan University*.
 Before that, he was a Research Fellow at *Data Science & AI Department*, *Monash University*， and a Senior Researcher at *Tencent*.
 He received his Ph.D. degree in computer vision from *University of Electronic Science and Technology of China* in 2020.
 His research interests include image segmentation, object detection, machine learning and Vision+Language.
 He has served as reviewer for *IEEE T-PAMI*, *IJCV*, *T-MM*, *T-CSVT* and *TIE*.
-He is the Web Chair and Area Chair of *ACM MM 2024* and PC member of *CVPR*, *ICCV*, *ECCV*, *AAAI*, *IJCAI*, *ICML* *ICLR* and *NeurIPS*.
+He is the Web Chair and Area Chair of *ACM MM* and PC member of *CVPR*, *ICCV*, *ECCV*, *AAAI*, *IJCAI*, *ICML* *ICLR* and *NeurIPS*.

 ****
 ###  News